visma-financial-solutions-as/codefellas-assembly/machine-cheatsheet.md

 In these listings, `a` and `b` represent operands, not literally a or b.
 What can be used in `a` or `b` depends on the instruction in question

- - `mov b, a` : copies a value from b to a
+ - `mov b, a` : copies a value from a to b
  - `add b, a` : Adds two integer values (yes, integers) and stores the value in b
- - `adc b, a` : Adds two integers and sets carry flag on overflow
+ - `adc b, a` : Adds two integers and sets carry flag if the addition carries
- - `sub b, a` : subtracts two integer values and
+ - `sub b, a` : subtracts two integer values
  - `fadd b, a` : Floating point add
- - `cmp b, a` : compares two values and populates CPU flags to indicate the result
+ - `cmp b, a` : compares two values and populates CPU flags to indicate the result (zero and equal for instance)
  - `push a` : Pushes the value of `a` onto the stack
  - `pop a` : Pops the value on top of the stack and stores it in `a`
- - `jmp a` : Unconditional to address stored in `a`
+ - `jmp a` : Unconditional jump to address stored in `a`
-    - `je` : Jump if value is equal (result of `cmp` setting the zero flag to true, in practice)
+    - `je` : Jump if value is equal (result of `cmp` setting the equal flag to true for instance)
     - `jg` : Jump if greater
     - `jge` : Jump if greater or equal
     - `jl` : Jump if lesser